You are here

 [Calls of Ring-billed Gulls and American White Pelicans]

-If you were a Ring-billed Gull or a White Pelican ready to build a nest and raise your young, you’d try to find an island.
-Why?
-Because islands provide protection from mammalian predators.
+When Ring-billed Gulls or American White Pelicans are ready to build a nest and raise their young, they look for an island.
+Islands provide protection from predators, like mammals.

 [Continue Ring-billed Gull calls]